seastwood/usb-audio-ip-client/README.md

 - Make USBIP Auto-Connect more automatic.
 (Currently only auto connects when it starts/on refresh)
   - May just add a configurable polling option for this.
 - Allow automation of Pipewire Links
-- Add more Pipewire module control and functionality, such as sending a Client Sink to Host Source.
+- Add more Pipewire module control and functionality, such as sending a Client Sink to Host Source. (done)
 - Clean up code.
 - Improve documentation.
 - Refactor Classes and Methods.